Don Perkins: College career

 Perkins set 12 records as a three-year halfback starter.
 The school retired his number (43) when he completed his career – a first in UNM history.
-He ranks 14th in the Lobos' career rushing list with 2,001 yards.
-He was inducted into the New Mexico Sports Hall of Fame and the University of New Mexico Hall of Honor.
+Through 2024, he ranks 17th in the Lobos' career rushing list with 2,001 yards, which was a school record until the 1970s; and 13th in combined rushing and receiving yards.
+He was inducted into the New Mexico Sports Hall of Fame in 1974, and was in the inaugural class of the University of New Mexico Hall of Honor.
+Perkins name is in the Lobo Football Ring of Honor inside University Stadium, and his picture is one of four outside the stadium.